Article 11EMS vs auditEU EED

 Energy audit route

-Energy audits must be independent and cost-effective, performed by qualified or accredited experts or supervised by independent authorities; EN 16247-1:2022 provides a common audit methodology and deliverables baseline.
+Energy audits must be independent and cost-effective, performed by qualified or accredited experts or implemented and supervised by independent authorities under national legislation.
+Annex VI and national criteria control EED audit quality; EN 16247-1:2022 may support the method but does not replace those legal criteria.

 Operational implication

-Keep separate proof of EMS certification, certification body, standard scope, and site or enterprise boundary from the audit workpapers and audit-report deliverables.
+Keep proof of EMS certification, the independent body, the cited standard, and the system boundary separate from the audit workpapers and Annex VI mapping.

 Comparison row 4